 Smallest is beginning to want things to be a bit more formal.
 She’s told me a few times that she has to go to school to learn things – thanks for that cbeebies.
 And probably other TV channels, and lots of picture books too.
 It is not the only way, and it annoys me that children are absorbing this idea that they have to be taught in an institution to be able to learn.
 But, nevertheless, she does want things she can call education.
 So we do Reading Eggs and Mathseeds, reasonably often.
 There are lots of educational games on CBeebies website for free, she particularly likes Alphablocks, and I’m fairly sure that she is going to learn to read fairly easily.
 As long as she doesn’t decide it’s hard.

 For offline, obviously I read to her.
 And with her.
-We’ve Bob books, that I love, and lots and lots of picture story books.
+We’ve Bob Books First!: set 1, level A, that I love, and lots and lots of picture story books.
 Library trips happen at least once a week, sometimes more often – it’s interesting that she often picks out non fiction books there.
 Birds and flowers and last week a fabulous art book.
 She loves to go over books again and again, reading them to herself with varying degrees of accuracy.

 Also, magazines.
 We’re RSPB members, and there’s a magazine that comes out from them every so often.
 I splurge on a cbeebies one every now and then, as it often comes with nice little resource bits, like foam alphabets, or numbers.
 This week, we were lucky enough to be chosen to review the new DC Comics superhero magazine, and she has loved going through that and doing the various puzzles.
 Counting, matching, colouring, it’s all good stuff.